balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 - [Firmware update for Orin Nano SD-CARD](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit#firmware) &#x1F517;
 - [Flashing Jetpack 6 using SDK Manager](https://developer.ridgerun.com/wiki/index.php/JetPack_6_Migration_and_Developer_Guide/Installing_JetPack_6/Flashing_with_SDK_Manager) &#x1F517;

+If checking the UEFI firmware version is not possible because neither an UART cable nor a display is available, flashing Jetpack 6 using the SDK Manager will update the firmware to the latest revision on your device.

-If your device's UEFI firmware is v36.3.0 or newer, it can be provisioned directly with balenaOS.
+Once your device's UEFI firmware is v36.3.0 or newer, it can be provisioned directly with balenaOS.

 ## Booting balenaOS flasher images from a USB key